-The largest Open Space area on the Future Land Use Map is the Spring Lake Carver's Creek Location.
-It was previously called Long Valley Farm and was a portion of the Rockefeller estate.
-This state park is undergoing development to have a complete boardwalk loop, overnight camping, an updated road, welcome center, and wedding venue.
-To the southwest of the plan area off of McCloskey Road, there is also the Sandhills Carver's Creek location
+The Largest CD area on the Future Land Use Map is the Spring Lake Carver's Creek Location, previously named Long Valley Farm, a portion of the Rockefeller estate.
+This state park is undergoing development to have a complete boardwalk loop, overnight camping, and an updated road, welcome center, and wedding venue.
+To the southwest of the plan area off of McCloskey Road, there is also the Sandhills Carver's Creek location.